 - Bags, briefcases, purses, notebooks, file folders, and coats must be left in the lobby.
 A secure locker will be provided.

-- No food, drink, or pens are allowed in the Reading Room.
+- No food, drinks, or pens are allowed in the Reading Room.

 - With very few exceptions, materials may not be taken out of the building.

 - Shelving areas are not open to the public.
-Requested items are retrieved by staff for use in the Reading Room.
+Items are requested via patrons' SCRS accounts and are retrieved by staff for use in the Reading Room.